Shilha people

-The Shilha people (ⵉⵛⵍⵃⵉⵢⵏ, الشلوح), or Chleuh or Ichelhiyen, are a Berber ethnic group that Inhabit and are Indigenous to the Anti-Atlas, High Atlas, Sous valley, and Soussi coastal regions of Morocco.
+The Shilha people (ⵉⵛⵍⵃⵉⵢⵏ), Chleuh or Ichelhiyen, are a Berber ethnic group that inhabit and are indigenous to the Anti-Atlas, High Atlas and the Sous valley.
+The Shilha people are a part of Morocco's Berber-speaking community, and the southernmost residing Berber population.

-Overview
+Name and etymology

-The Shilha people traditionally call themselves ishelhien.
-This endonym is rendered as les Chleuh in French.
+The Shilha people traditionally call themselves išelḥiyen.
+This endonym is rendered as Chleuh in French.
 The Ishelhien are also known as Shluh and Schlöh.
-Among Arabic speakers, Chleuh serves as an appellation for Berbers generally, although Imazighen is the proper Berber self-name for Berbers as a whole.
+Among Arabic speakers, Chleuh is used as a general term for Berbers, although Imazighen is the proper Berber self-designation for Berbers as a whole.

-The Shilha people live mainly in Morocco's southern Atlantic coast, the High Atlas Mountains, the Anti Atlas mountains, and the Sous Valley.
-They are of Berber origin, which also includes other ethnic subgroups such as the Tuareg, Rif, Kabyle, and Shawia.
-The Shilha people are a part of Morocco's Berber-speaking community, and the southernmost residing Berber population.
+The origin of the name is debated.
+The earliest known appearance in a Western source is in Mármol's Descripcion general de Affrica (1573, part I, book I, chapter XXXIII):